CatrickLee/SilvanX-Website/README.md

 6. Created new S3 bucket in `us-west-2` region.
 7. Configured Cross-Region Replication (CRR) between the two S3 buckets.
 8. Tested the website to ensure proper functionality and security.
+9. Added a CI/CD auto deployment from github to my SilvanX.com AWS S3 bucket.

 ---